-3.21.2 Foreign currency transactions
+3.20.2 Foreign currency transactions

 Transactions in currencies other than the Group's and the Company's functional currency ("foreign currencies") are recorded in the functional currency using the exchange rates prevailing at the dates of the transactions.
 At each reporting date, monetary items denominated in foreign currencies are translated at the rates prevailing on the reporting date.
-Non-monetary items carried at fair value that are denominated in foreign currencies are translated at the rates prevailing currencies are translated at the rates prevailing on the reporting date.
 Non-monetary items carried at fair value that are denominated in foreign currencies are translated at the rates prevailing on the date when the fair value was determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not translated.
 Exchange differences arising on the settlement of monetary items, and on the translation of monetary items, are included in profit or loss for the period.
 Exchange differences arising on the translation of non-monetary items carried at fair value are included in profit or loss for the period except for the differences arising on the translation of non-monetary items in respect of which gains and losses are recognised directly in equity.

-3.22 Segment reporting
+3.21 Segment reporting

 An operating segment is a component of the Group that engages in business activities from which it may earn revenues and incur expenses, including revenues and expenses that relate to transactions with any of the Group's other components.
 An operating segment's operating results are reviewed regularly by the chief operating decision maker to make decisions about resources to be allocated to the segment and assess its performance, and for which discrete financial information is available.
-Additional disclosures on each of these segments are disclosed in Note 37, including the factors used to identify the reportable segments and the measurement basis of segment information.
+Additional disclosures on each of these segments are disclosed in Note 36, including the factors used to identify the reportable segments and the measurement basis of segment information.

-3.23 Contingent liabilities
+3.22 Contingent liabilities

-Where it is not probable that an outflow of economic benefits will be required, or the amount cannot be estimated reliably, the obligation is not recognised in the Statements of Financial Position and is disclosed as a contingent liability, unless the probability of outflow of economic benefits is remote.
+Where it is not probable that an outflow of economic benefits will be required, or the amount cannot be estimated reliably, the obligation is not recognised in the statements of financial position and is disclosed as a contingent liability, unless the probability of outflow of economic benefits is remote.
 Possible obligations, whose existence will only be confirmed by the occurrence or non-occurrence of one or more future events, are also disclosed as contingent liabilities unless the probability of outflow of economic benefits is remote.